Geekfish/meetup-union/README.md

 This is as quick 'n dirty as it can get.

-The api client library will easily bomb out at any the little random failures that the meetup API can have.
+The api client library will easily bomb out at any little random failures that the meetup API can have.

 Feel free to use/improve/further build upon, eg this could be extended